haileytapia/portfolio/CircularSankeyChartDomo.md

 In Analyzer, you can choose the columns containing the data for your circular Sankey chart.
 For more information about choosing data columns, see [Applying dataset columns to your chart](https://domo-support.domo.com/s/article/360043428713?language=en_US).

-The following image shows how data from a typical column-based spreadsheet is converted into a circular Sankey chart:
+The following image shows data from a typical column-based spreadsheet as a circular Sankey chart:

 ![Data converted from spreadsheet to circular Sankey chart.](https://github.com/haileytapia/portfolio/assets/78626762/ccb84f53-8b9d-44b8-b083-5a82cdb5925c)